 Holding a property degree from Auckland University, a Registered Valuer and member of the RICS, Chris is an Executive Director with Waitemata DHB.

 Sarah was appointed to the PNAL Board in September 2021.
-She is the Deputy Chair of the Board for Swimming Manawatu and the General Manager at DCPower Batteries since 2009; leading the company to win multiple awards including Innovation with Talent (2020), Supreme Business of the Year (2016) and Small Business of the Year (2014) at the Westpac Manawatu Business Awards.
+She is the Chair of the Board for Swimming Manawatu and the General Manager at DCPower Batteries since 2009; leading the company to win multiple awards including Innovation with Talent (2020), Supreme Business of the Year (2016) and Small Business of the Year (2014) at the Westpac Manawatu Business Awards.

 Sarah graduated from Massey University with a Bachelor of Business Studies before spending 7 years at Toyota New Zealand in various sales, marketing and leadership positions.